mgboiler2020/Project_1/README.md

 - w3schools.com used often for various information related to syntax and definitions and function.

+Approach:
+I started out trying to hardcode all the variables, objects, and eventListeners.
+I ran into an impedement which was taking too long resolve (given the time remaining for the project).
+I ended up refactoring and using a much more simple path.
+Using divs and data attributes I made the structure of two stacked divs.
+The top div becomes transparent to display the letter on the bottom div.
+This project has taught me the importance of pseudo code and researching prior to building up a javaScript file.
+I also learned how to better debug my code and further strengthened my understanding of how the code is behaving.

 Stretch Goals:
 1) Cards randomly sorted - silver
 2)	Score points for correct pair - silver